informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 - Error condition
     - if precondition is violated

-**TODO:** pass in the lightstore to the replace functions

 #### **[LCD-FUNC-REPLACE-SECONDARY.1]:**
 ```go
 Replace_Secondary(addr Address)
 ```
+**TODO:** formalize conditions
 - Implementation remark
      - maintain [LCD-INV-TRUSTED-AGREED.1], that is,
 		 - call `CrossCheck(nsec,lightStore.LatestTrusted()`.
            If it matches we are OK, otherwise
 		   - we might just repeat with another full node as new secondary
-			   - try to do fork detection from some possibly old lightblock in store.
+		   - **FUTURE:** try to do fork detection from some possibly old lightblock in store.
 (Might be the approach for the light node that assumes to be connected to correct full nodes only from time to time)

 - Expected precondition
   - *FullNodes* is nonempty
 - Expected postcondition
     - addr is moved from *Secondaries* to *FaultyNodes*
     - an address *a* is moved from *FullNodes* to *Secondaries*